Getting your CD track info to show up on computers

 • If you use Itunes, the easiest way is to just put your CD into your computer.
 Click on the first track and select ‘file’, then ‘get info’ and enter the track information (You can also click in the edit fields or, on a PC, hit [ctrl]+[I].)
 When you have entered all the track information go to ‘advanced’, ‘submit CD track names’, fill in the requested information and hit [OK].

-You can also use Lala, Tuneup, Winamp, Quintessential Player (QCD) and Yahoo Media Engine.
 The software will try to identify the CD.
 If the CD is not identified, you will be asked if you’d like to submit the information.
 To submit the information, type the following information in the required fields then click the Submit button.

 • Or, you can submit your CD information directly to Gracenote.com as a “content partner”